-The majority of people with borderline disorder suffer from episodes of major depression.
-Treatment for depression is vital in these individuals.
-There are two categories of major depressive episodes, those associated with bipolar I and II disorder-depressed*, and those referred to as major depressive disorder.
+The majority of people with borderline disorder suffer from episodes of a major depression.
+The typical treatments for depression is vital in these individuals.
+There are two categories of major depressive episodes, those associated with bipolar I and II disorder-depressed*, and those referred to as major depressive disorder*.
 Bipolar depressions are more frequent with borderline disorder, and are commonly associated with atypical features (see below).

 Therefore, if you have borderline disorder, it is important that you know and recognize the symptoms of these disorders.
 If they occur, you should alert your physician so that you may receive prompt treatment for depression.